arch-adi21/DSA-Python/DSA Day 1/Practice/1 Questions.md

     got a refund of 200$.
 Make a correction to your monthly expense list based on this

-> For solution chec the files in the same folder with question answer annotations
+> For solution check the files in the same folder with question answer annotations

 2. You have a list of your favourite marvel super heros.
 ```